loopwerk/loopwerk.io/content/articles/2026-03-25-alpine-ajax-django-revisited.md

 ## Where I ended up: separate views with template includes

-The answer turned out to be straightforward, and the one I initially discarded as "too much boilerplate": instead of one monolithic view handling all POST actions, split each action into its own view with its own URL.
+The solution turned out to be straightforward, and the one I initially discarded as "too much boilerplate": instead of one monolithic view handling all POST actions, split each action into its own view with its own URL.
 And instead of `{% partialdef %}`, use plain `{% include %}` tags to extract reusable template fragments.

-Let me show you.
 Here's the simplified article template:

 ```django title="article.html"
 {% extends "base.html" %}